AndresDiaz1/standford-card-game/README.md

 -open: (for frameworks only) public and objects outside my framework can subclass this

 **Extensions**: you can add methods/properties to a class/struct/enum (even if you don't have the source) like add to the prototype in JS

+**Protocol**: Is simply a list of methods and vars with no implementation.
+Are a way to express an API more concisely.
+A protocl is a TYPE!